cytoscape/cytoscape-manual/docs/Creating_Networks.md

 3. Define the interaction parameters by specifying which columns of data contain the Source Interaction, Target Interaction, and Interaction Type.
-Clicking on any column header will bring up the interface for selecting source, interaction and target:
+Clicking on on the arrow to the right of any column header will bring up the interface for selecting source, interaction and target:

     ![ImportNetworkDialogDetails.png](_static/images/Creating_Networks/ImportNetworkDialogDetails.png)